 The convening of the Shareholders' Meeting and the right to attend and represent shareholders shall be governed by the applicable legislative and regulatory provisions.
-The quorums for constituting meetings and adopting resolutions at the Shareholders' Meeting are also governed by legislative and regulatory provisions, without prejudice to the amendment of Article 16 and Articles 17 and 26, for which a qualified majority of 67% of the share capital is required by the TIP by-laws.
-It should be noted that the rules governing slate voting for the election of the members of the Board of Directors and the Board of Statutory Auditors are identified in Articles 17, 18 and 26 of TIP's by-laws.
+The constitutive and deliberative quorums of the Shareholders' Meeting are also governed by the laws and regulations with the exception of the amendments to Article 14 and Articles 15 and 24, for which a qualified majority of 67% of the share capital is required according to the TIP By-laws.
+It should be noted that the rules governing slate voting for the election of the members of the Board of Directors and the Board of Statutory Auditors are set out in Articles 15, 16 and 24 of the TIP By-laws.

-In accordance with Article 12 of the By-laws, the Shareholders' Meeting is ordinary and extraordinary pursuant to law.
+In accordance with Article 10 of the By-laws, the Shareholders' Meeting is either ordinary or extraordinary according to law.